Oluwayhemisi/BankApp/README.md

 # BankApp
-An E-banking application is a digital platform that allow users to make transaction online over an internet connection.It was created using spring-boot using Maven as dependency tool and MySql as database.
+An E-banking application is a digital platform that allows users to make transactions online over an internet connection.It was created using spring-boot using Maven as dependency tool and MySql as database.

 # Postman Documentation
 https://documenter.getpostman.com/view/21596277/2s8YzP35PM